sed-pro-inria/tools-training/1-vers/git.md

 It is very important to remember that git branch b creates branch b but does not change the current branch.
 This is similar to Unix's mkdir command which creates a new directory without changing the current directory to the one it just created.
-To cntinue the analogy with Unix commands, git checkout b changes the current branch in the same way cd changes the current directory.
+To continue the analogy with Unix commands, git checkout b changes the current branch in the same way cd changes the current directory.

 It is however common when creating a branch that the intention is to switch to that branch right after it has been created and this is what the git checkout -b command does.
-In other words, wha has been achieved in two seps before (namely git branch bar and git checkout bar) can be achieved with just the following command: git checkout -b bar.
+In other words, what had been achieved in two steps before (namely git branch bar and git checkout bar) can be achieved with just the following command: git checkout -b bar.

 Now, let us develop different things in the two branches: